-- 1) Pursuant to Section 504 of the Local Government Act, if the development of the subject property authorized by this Permit is not substantially commenced within two years after the issuance of this Permit, the Permit automatically lapses. - 2) The floating dock and two private mooring buoys should be constructed and installed in accordance with the measures contained within Appendix 1, included for reference and convenience only, to ensure protection of the natural environment and its ecosystems. - 3) The two private mooring buoys should meet the guidelines included in Appendix 2 (source: Transport Canada's publication An Owner's Guide to Private Buoys).
+- 1) Pursuant to Section 504 of the Local Government Act, if the development of the subject property authorized by this permit is not substantially commenced within two years after the issuance of this permit, the permit automatically lapses. - 2) The owner/agent is required to submit to the CSRD, the GPS coordinates of the dock and private mooring buoy and date-stamped photo confirmation within two weeks of installation.
+Two photos to show each of the "DP725-169" identification tags on the dock, one photo of the private mooring buoy, and at least a total of three photos taken from the centre and corners of the subject property at high watermark, looking out into the water at the installed dock and private mooring buoy. - 3) The dock and private mooring buoy should be constructed and installed in accordance with the measures contained within Appendix 1, included for reference and convenience only, to ensure protection of the natural environment and its ecosystems.

-- 4) The owner is required to apply for and be issued a Section 11 Approval and/or license from the Provincial Government, if necessary, to install the proposed works below high watermark, prior to proceeding with installation. - 5) This Permit addresses Local Government regulations only.
+- 4) The private mooring buoy should meet the guidelines included in Appendix 2 (source: Transport Canada's publication An Owner's Guide to Private Buoys). - 5) The owner is required to apply for and be issued a Section 11 Approval and/or license from the Provincial Government, if necessary, to install the proposed works below high watermark, prior to proceeding with installation. - 6) This Permit addresses Local Government regulations only.
 Further permits or authorizations may be required from Provincial and Federal governments.
 It is the owner's responsibility to call Front Counter BC at 1-877-855-3222 regarding this project.